microsoft/kiota/docs/extending/authentication.md

 ## Anonymous Authentication Provider

 Some APIs do not require any authentication and can be queried anonymously.
-For this reasons the abstraction package also provide an `AnonymousAuthenticationProvider` which serves as a placeholder and performs no operation.
+For this reason the abstractions packages also provide an `AnonymousAuthenticationProvider` which serves as a placeholder and performs no operation.

+## API Key Authentication Provider

+Some APIs simply rely on an API key for authentication that's placed in the request query parameters or in the request headers.
+For this reason the abstractions packages also provide an `ApiKeyAuthenticationProvider`.

 ## Choose your authentication provider

 1. Does the target API require authentication?
 No - Use the Anonymous Authentication Provider, Yes - keep reading
+1. Is the authentication implemented via an API key in the query parameters or headers?
+Yes - use the API Key Authentication provider, No - keep reading
 1. Is the authentication implemented that Authorization bearer token header?
 No - Implement a custom authentication provider, Yes - keep reading
 1. Is the API protected by Microsoft Identity Platform?
 No - Implement a custom authentication provider, Yes - Use the Azure Identity Authentication Provider